Material Safety Data Sheet for Cyclopentyl Chloride

 Fire-Fighting Measures

-Unsuitable Media: Direct water jet
+Unsuitable Extinguishing Media: Direct water jet.

 Accidental Release Measures